scriby/asyncblock/README.md

 See [node-fibers](https://github.com/laverdet/node-fibers) for more information, especially if you're running on node < v0.5.2.

+### Why should I use asyncblock?

+* Write async code in synchronous style without blocking
+* Effortlessly combine synchronous and parallel operations with minimal boilerplate
+* Produce code which is easier to read, reason about, and modify
+* Improve debugging by not losing stack traces across async calls

+### Why should I not use asyncblock?

+* Fibers are fast, but they're not the fastest.
+CPU intensive tasks may prefer other solutions (you probably don't want to do CPU intensive work in node anyway...)
+* It requires V8 extensions, which are maintained in the node-fibers module

 ### Sample

 A sample program in pure node, using the async library, and using asyncblock + fibers.